moj3ve/HTML-Screensaver/README.md

 - Playing YouTube Videos
 - Stream Music (No one does this on a screensaver)
 - Displaying your Notes

+Besides from just a HTML file, you can also use CSS for theming and JavaScript to make your screensaver more interactive.
+But make sure that you have an `index.html` file for the screensaver.

+## Limitations

+- This screensaver is based on Webkit, so the `<video> </video>` tag is not supported.

 ## Sample Screensaver